 Last Updated on

-We all know that taking good care of our hearts is an important part of living a healthy life; however, it can be easier said than done.
+We all know that taking care of your heart is an important part of living a healthy life; however, it can be easier said than done.
 Keeping your heart healthy means avoiding unwanted plaque build-up, heart attacks, blockages, and cardiac death.
 Keeping your heart healthy also means making sure your heart will continue to work for as long as you’re alive.

 So if you want to know what are the best practices on how to keep your heart healthy and strong, here is our list:

 Getting in some healthy heart exercises each day is a good way to keep you away from heart diseases.
 Being active can help control risk factors such as high blood pressure, as well as helping you to reach and maintain a healthy weight.
 For the best heart benefits, 30 minutes of moderate activity such as brisk walking on most if not all days of the week.
 Walking is an all-around great exercise for lowering blood sugar level, losing weight, building strength and stamina.